Irish eyes are rolling at presidential poll

-DUBLIN What do a staunchly Catholic pop singer, a convicted nationalist guerrilla and a gay rights activist with a fondness for Georgian architecture have in common?
+DUBLIN What do a staunchly Catholic pop singer, a convicted nationalist paramilitary and a gay rights activist with a fondness for Georgian architecture have in common?

 It might sound like the start of a bad joke but in fact it is part of the line-up for Ireland's presidential election.